 In a cyber fraud case, you’d likely rely on Cyber Crime coverage to respond.
 In Bill’s scenario, he would count specifically on Fraudulent Instruction coverage, which is when an insured receives a fraudulent instruction to pay a bad actor, and follows through with the payment under the belief that it’s legitimate.

-The claims process begins with a call to your insurer, and if you’ve taken the preliminary steps laid out above and can provide the requisite documentation, you can get the ball rolling right away.
+Simply contacting your insurer will kick off the incident response process; the claims process begins with a written formal notice of loss sent to the insurer.
+If you’ve taken the preliminary steps laid out above and can provide the requisite documentation, you can get the ball rolling right away.
 Missing elements or missed steps could stretch out the claims process for a business owner.

 The challenge: Mitigate and manage damage